eslamfayad/terasic-de10-nano-kit/code-samples/accelerometer/readme.md

 ## Conclusion

-This exercise shows how easy it is to integrate the MRAA and UPM libraries within an IoT application.
+This exercise shows how easy it is to integrate the MRAA and UPM libraries with other technologies towards building a full IoT application.
 Many other sensors and actuator libraries, including several rated for industrial use are also available.
 For a full list of supported sensors please visit the UPM API pages [here](http://iotdk.intel.com/docs/master/upm/modules.html).

 ## References